Those looking for a new home in a sunny community may want to check out some of the properties listed in the beautiful city of Scottsdale

 With Scottsdale’s solid reputation as a residential community, amenities that are second to none, a rich history, and over 200 golf courses, homes here don’t stay on the market for long.

-Composed of passionate and driven Realtors and agents, this award-winning and industry-recognized team operating under Re/Max Fine Properties has sold more than $1 billion in real estate and over 2,500 properties.
+Composed of passionate and driven real estate agent and agents, this award-winning and industry-recognized team operating under Re/Max Fine Properties has sold more than $1 billion in real estate and over 2,500 properties.

 Led by Jenny and Don Matheson, the Matheson Real Estate Team embodies the qualities that have made the Mathesons a formidable representative of both buyers and sellers in the Scottsdale and Paradise Valley markets.
 The team uses their experience, education, and exceptional attention to detail to provide a very high level of service to their clients.